Auto-Adaptive PINNs with Applications to Phase Transitions: Other Techniques

 \subsection{Residual Adaptive Sampling}

 A commonly employed method to increase training efficacy is Residual Adaptive sampling, first proposed in \cite{orig_resadapt}.
 This technique involves sampling the domain in proportion to the current pointwise value of the residual.
-This leads to decreasing the loss very efficiently, as has been thoroughly explored in \cite{resadapt}, and seen in many other papers including \cite{WZ}.
-In our numerical experiments, we will use this method as a test to compare our own methods against.
+This leads to decreasing the loss very efficiently, as has been thoroughly explored in \cite{resadapt} and seen in many other papers including \cite{WZ}.
+In our numerical experiments, we will use this method as a test to compare against energy adaptive sampling.

 As was discussed in the introduction, the effectiveness of this method is generally built on the idea that a uniform loss value is desirable.
 In actuality, uniform loss does not necessarily minimize error.
 This is especially true in problems where the accuracy on a small region has a disproportionate effect on the overall error, such as problems with sharp interfaces or other separation of spatial scales.